CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ## Learn more

-This lab demonstrated only some of the capabilities of the AI Generative AI service.
+This lab demonstrated only some of the capabilities of the Generative AI service.
 To learn more about what you can do with this service, see the [Generative AI](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/evaluate-generative-ai-app) page.

 ## You have successfully completed this lab.